(updated 8th April 2019)

 Isn’t London already a Low Emission Zone?

 Yes, it is.
 The current Low Emission Zone was introduced in 2008, and covers most of Greater London.
 However, it only affects older vans and lorries – not cars.
-The ULEZ will be ‘ultra’ in two ways: it will affect cars, and its emission standards for vans and lorries will be tougher.
+The ULEZ is ‘ultra’ in two ways: it will affect cars, and its emission standards for vans and lorries will be tougher.

 Initially, the ULEZ will cover the same area as the existing Congestion Charge zone: from King’s Cross in the north to Vauxhall Bridge in the south, and from Buckingham Palace in the west to Tower Bridge in the east.
 However, Mayor Khan wants to extend the ULEZ to cover all heavy vehicles in Greater London in 2020, and to cover cars and vans between the North and South Circular roads in 2021.